LucaMalavolta/PyORBIT/docs/prepare_datasets.md

 Many codes expect you to follow the first road. `PyORBIT` can work with both, although in some cases you *have* to use different files when different models must be employed (for example, photometric transit observed with different instruments thus requiring different limb darkening parameters).
 In general, my advice is to use a file for each dataset because it will make the configuration file more self-explicative and in the long term it will make your life much easier - especially when you are looking back at the analysis after some time!

-## Exceptions to standard formatting
+## Special cases

-### Central transit times
+### Times of inferior conjunction (transit time)

-For central time of transit (`Tcent`) file data, required by TTV analysis, the structure is slightly different.
-The first column identifies the number of the transit (to keep into account missing T0s).
-This number will help in identifying missing transits (but honestly I don't remember right now what happens if you start from a random number...)
+The data file containing the *times of inferior conjunction* (or *transit time* for short) has a slightly different structure.
+The first column identifies the number of the transit (to keep into account missing transit time).
+This number will help in identifying missing transits and aboid period aliasing.
+The choice of the reference transit (the one with id 0) is not important, but the numbering must be consistent internally and across different files referring to the same planet.

 ```
   0   2454959.70736   0.00145   0   -1   -1